larr97/larr97/README.md

 <hr>
 <pre>
 💻 I am a self taught Full Stack Developer
-📚 I have a Bachelors Degree in Telecommunications and Electronics Engineering from the Oriente University at Cuba.
+📚 I have a Bachelors Degree in Telecommunications and Electronics Engineering from the University of Oriente in Cuba.
 📝 I have a strong interest in Web Programming and Artificial Intelligence 🔭 Working on Deep Learning & Machine Learning
 🌱 Learning about Computer Vision and Machine Learning stuff